Azure-Samples/functions-python-ldamodeling/README.md

 # How to Deploy

+## Prerequisites

+- Python 3 should be installed

+## Steps

-[![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)
+- Click Deploy to Azure Button to deploy resources [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

+- Run `python3 download.py` to download dataset, tokenizers and stopwords from NLTK

+- Run `deploy.sh` to deploy function code and content to blob containers

 ## Artifacts Deployed

 - Python functionality in Linux Consumption Plan
 - Blob containers and storage

+# Test Function App

+- Send the following body in a HTTP POST request
+{
+    "container_name" : "name of the blob container having the dataset", "num_topics" : "5"
+}

 # References